• Skip to primary navigation

 Cornstarch ~ As the peaches bake, they will release their natural juices and the filling will become saucy.
 A few tablespoons of cornstarch will help to thicken the mixture so it’s not too loose.

 Extras ~ Want more?
-Try swapping out some of the peaches for blueberries, halved strawberries, or blackberries.
+Try swapping out some of the peaches for blueberries, halved strawberries, blackberries, or raspberries (like in this Raspberry and Peach Cake).

 For crumble topping